You are here

 Dr. Winder specializes in sports medicine and arthroscopy with a focused interest in the minimally invasive treatment of hips, shoulders, knees, and elbows.

 Dr. Winder is a member of the American Academy of Orthopaedic Surgeons.
 He is also board-certified by the American Board of Orthopaedic Surgery.

 In his free time, Dr. Winder enjoys traveling, participating in and attending sporting events, and coaching his children's sports and supporting their activities.
-Dr. Winder and his wife are the parents of five children.
+Dr. Winder and his wife are the parents of six children.
 As a family, they are enjoying the Las Vegas community.